MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 [Learn more about recovering environment](recover-environment.md).

 > [!NOTE]
-> Recovering a Teams environment deleted due to inactivity requires tenant level administrative role.
+> Recovering a Teams environment that was deleted due to inactivity requires a tenant-level administrative role.

 ### See also